 - the University does not have suitable temporary accommodation for families.

-If you must bring your family to Leeds before finding permanent accommodation, there's some short-stay accommodation available in local hotels and guest houses (PDF), and in serviced apartments.
+If you must bring your family to Leeds before finding permanent accommodation, there may be short-stay accommodation available in local hotels and guest houses.

 If you come to Leeds on your own to look for family accommodation:

 - stay in temporary single accommodation while you look for a house for your family

 - don’t sign a long-term contract for a single room for yourself while you're house-hunting as you’ll be legally responsible for paying rent until the end date of the contract.

 More information and advice on housing is available from the Help and Support team in Leeds University Union.

 The University only has limited family accommodation, so it's essential to contact the Accommodation Office as early as possible to find out about availability.
 You shouldn't rely on the University to provide accommodation for your family.
 For more information, visit the University Accommodation website.

 As there's often a long waiting list for University family accommodation, many families find a home in the private sector.
 Unipol has information for families and an interactive search feature to help you find accommodation suitable for families.
 You can also visit the Unipol Housing Hub for more details of available houses.
 The Housing Hub is located two minutes' walk towards town from the Parkinson Building.
 For more information about private accommodation, visit our where to live page.